Procession Fire Spectacle

 2030: Sunday, 10 March

-Do I need a ticket for the Chienbäse parade?
+Do I need a ticket for the Chienbäse procession?

-The route starts in Burgstrasse, Rathausstrasse, Rebgasse, Gerbergasse and ends at the lower Gestadeckplatz (Rosenmund junction). --> See route map.
+The route starts at Burgstrasse, continues through Rathausstrasse, Rebgasse, and Gerbergasse, and ends at the lower Gestadeckplatz (Rosenmund junction).
+See the route map.

 Where can I park my car?